linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 20 Sovereign Debt Markets.md

 - Two sovereign debt ratings are assigned by credit rating agencies: a local currency debt rating and a foreign currency debt rating.
 - The two general categories of risk analyzed by credit rating agencies when assigning ratings are economic risk and political risk.

-# Questions

-1. What are the perceived benefits to a country from developing a viable government securities market?
-2. What types of securities do sovereign governments routinely issue?
-3. Suppose an investor buys at issuance a 10-year security issued by the Italian government.
-The par value of the position is €1 million, and the coupon rate is  $1.5\%$  paid semiannually.
-If it is held to maturity, what cash flows can the investor expect to receive?
-4. Explain how inflation-indexed securities work.
-5. Explain how floating-rate securities work.
-6. a.
-How is the primary market for sovereign debt structured?

-b.
-Ideally, what objectives is this structure trying to accomplish?

-7. a.
-What are the primary distribution methods for government securities?

-b.
-How would the choice of a distribution method be affected by the stage of market development?

-8. a.
-What is/are the salient difference(s) between a single-price and a multiple-price auction?

-b.
-Make a case for and against each method.

-9. a.
-Aside from auctions, what are the alternative methods for distributing government securities?

-b.
-What are the benefits and costs of each method?

-10. The excerpt below is from the November 6, 2013, letter to the U.S. Secretary of the Treasury from the Treasury Borrowing Advisory Committee.
-Explain what this excerpt means.

-As the electronic trading volume of on-the-run Treasury securities increases, it could enhance their liquidity and reduce future Treasury borrowing costs, especially if volumes of electronically traded off-the-run securities increase over time as well.

-11. What economic mechanism forces the actual market price of a Treasury security toward its theoretical value based on theoretical spot rates?
-12. a.
-What functions does a primary dealer perform in the primary market?

-b.
-What functions does a primary dealer perform in the secondary market?

-13. What are the characteristics of a well-developed secondary government bond market?
-14. How do stripping and reconstitution work?
-15. What is a repurchase agreement?
-16. How does the existence of a viable repo market contribute to the functioning of a sovereign debt market?
-17. China is the largest foreign investor in U.S. Treasury securities.
-Does having a single country that holds a significant portion of another country's debt have any consequences for the functioning of the primary or secondary markets of the debtor country?
-18. Congratulations!
-You have just been appointed minister of finance of Country X. Currently X currently does not have a primary dealer system in place.
-Your first official task is to make recommendations on whether Country X should adopt a primary dealer system for its sovereign debt market.
-Make a case for and against.
-19. State whether you agree or disagree with the following statements: a.
-Sovereign debt issues have the lowest credit risk in a country.

-b.
-Credit rating agencies make a distinction between debt issued in a sovereign's local currency and that issued in a foreign currency.

-c.
-Political risk is an assessment of the willingness of a government to satisfy its obligations.

-20. Suppose that £100 million par values of 5-year U.K. gilts with a  $4\%$  coupon rate are purchased to create zero-coupon strips.
-Further suppose that the coupon payment dates are June 30 and December 31.
-What are the coupon strips and principal strips that can be created from these securities?
-21. Mario Draghi, president of the European Central Bank, said in a speech on November 5, 2015, "History teaches us that deflation, although relatively less common, can have consequences just as destabilizing as excessive inflation."
-What impact does deflation have on the coupon payments and principal of inflation-adjusted securities?

-This chapter is coauthored with Steven V. Mann.

-1. World Bank, Developing a Government Bond Market (Washington, DC: 2001).
-2. The CPI-U is the most widely followed and perhaps the best understood inflation index among alternative choices, such as the GDP deflator and the personal consumption expenditure deflator.
-Changes in the CPI-U represent the average change in prices facing urban consumers for a fixed basket of goods and services.
-This group of urban consumers represents about  $87\%$  of the total U.S. population.
-The Treasury reserves the right to substitute an alternative price index under the following circumstances: (1) the CPI-U is discontinued; (2) the CPI-U is altered materially to the detriment of the investor or the security; (3) the CPI-U is altered by legislation or executive order in a manner harmful to the investor or the security.
-3. World Bank, Developing a Government Bond Market.
-4. Until the move to single-price auctions in the United States, Treasury securities had been sold using multiple-price auctions since 1929.
-5. Paul F. Malvey and Christine M. Archibald, "Uniform-Price Auctions: Update of the Treasury Experience" (Washington, DC: U.S. Treasury, October 1998).
-6. A winner's curse is a phenomenon in auctions with incomplete information where the winner of the auction tends to overpay.
-7. Sovereigns occasionally buy back unmatured marketable securities to manage their public debt outstanding.
-Buybacks are done on an irregular basis.
-8. Repurchase agreements can be structured such that the transaction is terminable on demand.
-9. By "liquid currency," we mean a currency that can be bought or sold quickly and cheaply at close to its true value.
-10. Moody's, "Sovereign Bond Ratings" (New York: Moody's Investors Service, September 2008).